jtirila/CarND-Behavioral-Cloning-P3/writeup_tirila_jm.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first tried recording mostly center lane driving.
+Here is an example image of center lane driving:

+![Driving in the center][center_lane_driving]

-Here is an example image of center lane driving: FIXME During my initial attempts at training the model, I came to the conclusion that I had recorded too much of redundant center line driving behavior, and the parts of the track where the vehicle was not behaving well needed to be emphasized in the training material.
+During my initial attempts at training the model, I came to the conclusion that I had recorded too much of redundant center line driving behavior, and the parts of the track where the vehicle was not behaving well needed to be emphasized in the training material.
 Subsequently, I included more of correcting behavior and portions of the track where the edges or the texture of the lane were different or changing.